shawnbrown/datatest/docs/index.rst

 <http://docs.python.org/3/library/unittest.html>`_ package to provide
 testing tools for asserting data correctness.

+..
+    It provides tools to quickly load, query, and validate data using both unittest- and pytest-style testing.

 When a test fails, users are presented with a list of differences to help identify data quality issues: